akka/akka/akka-docs/src/main/paradox/interaction-patterns-typed.md

 ## 1:1 Request-Response with ask between two actors

-In an interaction where there is a 1:1 mapping between a request and a response we can use @scala[`ActorContext.ask` or the implicitly provided `ActorRef.ask`]@java[`ActorContext.ask`] to interact with another actor.
+In an interaction where there is a 1:1 mapping between a request and a response we can use `ask` on the `ActorContext` to interact with another actor.

 The interaction has two steps, first we need to construct the outgoing message, to do that we need an @scala[`ActorRef[Response]`]@java[`ActorRef<Response>`] to put as recipient in the outgoing message.
 The second step is to transform the `Response` or the failure to produce a response, into a message that is part of the protocol of the sending actor.